CedricTravelletti/CedricTravelletti.github.io/index.md

 ---
 layout: frontpage
 title: Cédric Travelletti
-description: Blue Ham is a PhD candidate at Broom University.
+description: Cédric Travelletti is a researcher at the University of Bern.
 keywords: Cedric, Travelletti, research, sequential uncertainty reduction, gaussian process, inverse problem
 ---

 # About

+I am a researcher in statistics interested in applying machine learning to the natural sciences.
+More precisely, my research focusses on developing sequential uncertainty reduction techniques to inverse problems.

 I obtained my PhD in statistics (machine learning) from the University of Bern under the supervision of David Ginsbourger in June 2023.